NikaOrl/node-hw/README.md

 npm run gen_table
 ```

 Now you have the table w/ all the test data.
-You can check it by the command `SELECT * FROM users;` in the terminal inside psql in the postgres database.
+You can check it by the commands `\c pg_db` and `SELECT * FROM users;` in the terminal inside psql in the postgres database.
 You'll see sth like

 ```shell
 pg_db=# SELECT * FROM users;